-The focus is usually on buying the best microphone for recording vocals, the best microphone preamp, the best studio speakers, and whatever other accessories that allow you to record higher quality music.
+The focus is usually on buying the best microphone for recording vocals, the best microphone preamp, the best studio speakers, and whatever other accessories that help you to record higher quality music.

-While there’s nothing wrong with focusing on that, a lot of artists will notice that after buying good equipment, they’re still left with a recording that doesn’t sound as professional as they expected.
+While there’s nothing wrong with focusing on purchasing the best quality equipment you can afford – you may still have a problem.
+A lot of artists will notice that after buying good equipment, their recordings still don’t too good.

 - A “wet” reverb sound mixed in with the vocals

 - Vocal delays or echoes introduced in the recording